BlocksDS

 3. Keeping multiple versions of BlocksDS

 You may keep multiple versions of this SDK in your PC.
-The location of the active SDK is stored in the environment variables BLOCKSDS and BLOCKSDSEXT, so all you need to do is to change their values and point to the version of the SDK you want to use.
+The location of the active SDK is expected to be in the environment variables BLOCKSDS and BLOCKSDSEXT, so all you need to do is to change their values and point to the version of the SDK you want to use.

-By default, the paths are assumed to be /opt/blocksds/core/ and /opt/blocksds/external/.
-The first one is used for core BlocksDS libraries and tools, and it is managed by BlocksDS.
-The second one is left for users to freely install third party libraries and tools.
+BLOCKSDS is used for core BlocksDS libraries and tools, and it is managed by BlocksDS.
+BLOCKSDSEXT is left for users to freely install third party libraries and tools.